OhanazzZ/Mit_and_Yit/README.md

 | Match Finding            | Match like-minded users based on availability, food preference and other criteria |  /match  |
 | Review Posting           | Allow users to write and update review; reviews are linked to user profiles        |  /review |

-For Deliverable 3, the first functionality has been implemented

 ### Catalogue
 * [Final Deliverable](#Final-Deliverable)